PokemonTCG/pokemon-tcg-sdk-typescript/README.md

  * Create a new Pull Request

 ## TODO
-* Add testing
+* Add more testing?
-* Change package name?
+* Update package name for easier use?